NethServer/ns8-mail/postfix/README.md

 ## Data tables

+Configuration is stored in the Sqlite database `/srv/pcdb.sqlite`.

+The database is initialized by the `pcdb-init.sql` script.
+Refer to its contents for the exact SQL schema.
+This is a summary of the available tables.

-- `vdoms` List of additional mail domains and domain aliases map
+- `domains` List of mail domains handled by Postfix.
+Changes require a `reload-config` run.
-- `valiases` Address aliases
+- `destmap` Address aliases
-- `internal_access` List of addresses and patterns forbidden to public SMTP clients
+- `addresses` Additional attribute values for known mail addresses, like description, and the "internal" flag